yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 8. In the Azure Portal, navigate to the resource group where all of the resources have been deployed.
 It should look similar to the screenshot below.

-    >NOTE: The specific names of the resources will be slightly different than what you see in the screenshot based on the unique identities assigned.
+    >**Note**: The specific names of the resources will be slightly different than what you see in the screenshot based on the unique identities assigned.

     ![The Azure Portal is showing all the deployed resources for the resource group we have been using.](images/stepbystep/media/image51.png "Azure Cloud Shell")